Yo-Yo Ma offers impromptu performance at Covid-19 vaccination clinic - KESQ

 Yo-Yo Ma offers impromptu performance at Covid-19 vaccination clinic

-Those getting their Covid-19 vaccine at Berkshire Community College in Pittsville, Massachusetts, on Saturday were serenaded by famous cellist Yo-Yo Ma.
+Those getting their Covid-19 vaccine at Berkshire Community College in Pittsfield, Massachusetts, on Saturday were serenaded by famous cellist Yo-Yo Ma.

 According to the Berkshire Eagle, Ma played during the required 15 minute observation period following his second shot of a Covid-19 vaccine.
 The college shared a picture and video of the mini concert on their social media.

-Note: Correction: An earlier version of this story had the wrong name for the city where Berkshire Community College is located.
-It is Pittsfield.